2016 USTFCCCA South Region Women’s Cross Country Coach of the Year

 “Kent Reiber has been a large part of the rise and success of our cross country program.
-He was a key element in the men’s team qualifying for nationals the last two seasons and we feel he is ready to assume the leadership role of the two programs, along with distance track,” said Francis X. Reidy, Saint Leo director of athletics.
+He was a key element in the men’s team qualifying for nationals in 2013 and 2014, and we feel he is ready to assume the leadership role of the two programs along with distance track,” said Francis X. Reidy, Saint Leo director of athletics, at the time of Reiber’s appointment.
 “I am confident in a smooth transition that will result in continued success with Kent as the next head coach.”

 Reiber had been the program’s interim head coach since mid-April 2015.
 He was instrumental in coaching Saint Leo men’s and women’s cross country to Sunshine State Conference Championships in 2014, the first conference titles in either program’s history.